-GOAL 6: DEVELOP A PLAN FOR PUBLIC USE
+GOAL 6: MONITOR PUBLIC USE

-Action Item 6.1 Develop access and required facilities for intended public uses
+Action Item 6.1 Maintain facilities for intended public uses

 A parking lot will not be constructed on site due to the amount of wetlands present and the lack of vehicular access.
 The greenway trail just south of the property (north of the Cocohatchee Canal and Immokalee Road) will serve as the path along which the public may gain access to the southern portion of the preserve on foot or by bicycle.
 Conservation Collier staff has developed a conceptual site plan (Figure 12) incorporating a raised boardwalk and a seasonal trail.
-The planned trail system will be approximately 1170 linear feet (LF) long and the materials used will be based on funding sources available.
+The planned trail system would be approximately 1170 linear feet (LF) long and the materials used will be based on funding sources available.
 The following paragraphs describe the components of the trail system and the ideal lengths (option one) of each section.